 COVID-19 has impacted our lives in many ways.
 View and download the Tools to Cope with the Financial Impact of COVID-19 guide.
 Find more answers to Frequently Asked Questions about financial resources on our webpage.

 Tax time is upon us.
 View this chart to learn about tax credits available to Wisconsin families.

 By law, everybody can obtain three free credit reports each year.
 The information in your credit report affects your life in important ways—your ability to get a loan, how much you pay for credit and insurance, securing a job, renting a house or apartment, and preventing identity theft.
 It is important to check your report […]

-What is a credit report?
-What is a credit score?
-How can I improve my credit score?
 Many people use the terms “credit report” and “credit score” interchangeably, but they are not the same.
 Your credit report is a detailed account of your credit history, while your credit score is a three-digit number signifying your credit-worthiness.
 You are entitled to three free credit reports per year, but you generally have to pay to view your score.

 By law, you are entitled to three free credit reports every 12 months–one each from the three credit reporting bureaus: Equifax, Experian, and TransUnion.

 Information in Your Report Video Introduction to a Credit Report Sample Reports Identifying Potential Errors Dealing with Errors Monitoring Negative Information Information in Your Report Once you order a credit report from one of the three agencies, your report will appear on screen.
 We recommend printing your report (it might be long!) and saving it […]

 The credit bureaus maintain tens of millions of reports, so they cannot verify the accuracy of the information in everybody’s reports.
 Fortunately, there are ways to identify and dispute errors in your credit report.